Warrenpoint GAA: Hurling

-The panel entered into the Ulster league for a second year running after reaching the quarter finals stages of section-3 last season.
+The panel entered into the Ulster league for a second year running after reaching the quarter-finals stages of section-3 last season.
 The Ulster League campaign allowed the senior team finish in mid-table.

 In 2019, the club won Division 2 and earned promotion to Division 1.
-After narrowly losing out in the 2020 championship final (played in 2021 due to the COVID-19 pandemic), the team won their second ever Junior hurling championship title defeating Castlewellan on a scoreline of 1-15 to 1-14 in Newry.
+After narrowly losing out in the 2020 championship final (played in 2021 due to the COVID-19 pandemic), the team won their second ever Junior hurling championship title defeating Castlewellan on a scoreline of 1–15 to 1–14 in Newry.

 Culture

-The club has been at the forefront of the revival of Irish Set Dancing and for over 20 years has organised annual set dancing competitions and workshops.
-In 1993, St Peter's Set Dancers (along with a company of musicians and singers) travelled to Normandy to participate in the annual Normandy Cultural Festival.
+The club has been involved in the revival of Irish Set Dancing and has organised annual set dancing competitions and workshops.
+In 1993, St Peter's Set Dancers (along with a number of musicians and singers) travelled to Normandy to participate in the annual Normandy Cultural Festival.

-Since Warrenpoint hosted its first Ceili in 1917, the club has been active in the GAA Scor, cultural competitions and has been successful at All-Ireland level in both Scor and Scor na nÓg competitions.
-In 1978, the Junior team won the All-Ireland Scor na nÓg Ceili Dancing Title.
-Warrenpoint won the All-Ireland Scor Set Dancing Title in 1982 and after many years of winning County and Ulster titles the club won the Scor All-Ireland quiz title in 1996.
+Since Warrenpoint hosted its first ceilí in 1917, the club has been involved in the GAA Scór cultural competitions and has been successful at All-Ireland level in both Scór and Scór na nÓg competitions.
+In 1978, the Junior team won the All-Ireland Scór na nÓg ceilí dancing title.
+Warrenpoint won the All-Ireland Scór set dancing title in 1982 and after several years of winning county and Ulster titles, the club won the Scór All-Ireland quiz title in 1996.

-Irish language classes are organised for adults and juniors on a regular basis and the Club has also been involved in drama over the years.
+Irish language classes are organised for adults and juniors on a regular basis and the club is also been involved in drama.
+The club's brass band section, St Peter's Band, has also won several All-Ireland Awards.

-In addition, two members of the club, Sighle Nic An Ultaigh and Belle O'Loughlin, have held the position of President of the Camogie Association of Ireland.
-Sighle also held the post of General Secretary of the Camogie Association for 25 years, and is the author of the Down GAA history, "O Shiol go Blath".
+In addition, two members of the club, Sighle Nic An Ultaigh and Belle O'Loughlin, have held the position of president of the Camogie Association.
+Sighle Nic An Ultaigh was also previously general secretary of the Camogie Association for 25 years, and is the author of the Down GAA history, Ó Shíol go Bláth.

-The club's brass band section, St Peter's Band, has won a number of All-Ireland Awards and has joined with the Warrenpoint silver band on several occasions.